July 13

 How Much Does SoundExchange Pay?

-SoundExchange pays based on administering a statuatory license, which basically means it pays a fixed rate per performance (or play).
+SoundExchange pays based on administering a statutory license, which basically means it pays a fixed rate per performance (or play).
 However, what that comes down to depends on when the station started operating, what kind of station it is (noncommercial vs. commercial vs. satellite etc.), and what kind of play it is (non-subscription vs. subscription).

-All that is to say — like pretty much all form of royalty payments, it's complicated and varies wildly.
+All that is to say — like pretty much all forms of royalty payments, it's complicated and varies wildly.
 In general though, money from SoundExchange tends to be more supplemental than substantial (relative to your normal digital income).

 How Do I Get My Money?